 The Company has an engagement agreement with di Santo Law PLLC ("di Santo Law"), a law firm owned by Beth di Santo, a member of our Board of Directors, pursuant to which di Santo Law's attorneys provide legal services to the Company.

-For the years ended December 31, 2023 and 2022, the Company incurred legal fees from di Santo Law of approximately \$1.2 million, and \$0.7 million, respectively.
-As of December 31, 2023, the Company had approximately \$0.6 million in amounts accrued for di Santo Law, which was included in accrued liabilities in the accompanying consolidated balance sheets.
+The Company incurred legal fees from di Santo Law of approximately \$1.4 million, and \$1.2 million, for the years ended December 31, 2024, and 2023, respectively.
+As of December 31, 2024, and 2023, the Company had approximately \$0.3 million and \$0.6 million in amounts accrued for di Santo Law, which were included in other current liabilities in our consolidated balance sheets.